yashrajnayak/most-active-developers-india/README.md

 # Most Active Developers India

 Web app that showcases the most active GitHub developers from India, featuring a modern, responsive UI.
+Built with ♥️ to celebrate India's developers and their contributions to open source.

 ![App Screenshot](/public/og-image.png)